Somalia: Telecommunications and media

 After the start of the civil war, various new telecommunications companies began to spring up and compete to provide missing infrastructure.
 Funded by Somali entrepreneurs and backed by expertise from China, South Korea and Europe, these nascent telecommunications firms offer affordable mobile phone and Internet services that are not available in many other parts of the continent.
 Customers can conduct money transfers (such as through the popular Dahabshiil) and other banking activities via mobile phones, as well as easily gain wireless Internet access.

 After forming partnerships with multinational corporations such as Sprint, ITT and Telenor, these firms now offer the cheapest and clearest phone calls in Africa.
 These Somali telecommunication companies also provide services to every city and town in Somalia.
 There are presently around 25 mainlines per 1,000 persons, and the local availability of telephone lines (tele-density) is higher than in neighbouring countries; three times greater than in adjacent Ethiopia.
 Prominent Somali telecommunications companies include Golis Telecom Group, Hormuud Telecom, Somafone, Nationlink, Netco, Telcom and Somali Telecom Group.
-Hormuud Telecom alone grosses about $40 million a year.
+Hormuud Telecom alone grosses about US$40 million a year.
 Despite their rivalry, several of these companies signed an inter-connectivity deal in 2005 that allows them to set prices, maintain and expand their networks, and ensure that competition does not get out of control.

 The state-run Somali National Television is the principal national public service TV channel.
 After a twenty-year hiatus, the station was officially relaunched on 4 April 2011.
 Its radio counterpart Radio Mogadishu also broadcasts from the capital.
 Somaliland National TV and Puntland TV and Radio air from the northern regions.

 Additionally, Somalia has several private television and radio networks.
 Among these are Horn Cable Television and Universal TV.
 The political Xog Doon and Xog Ogaal and Horyaal Sports broadsheets publish out of the capital.
 There are also a number of online media outlets covering local news, including Garowe Online, Wardheernews, and Puntland Post.

 The internet country code top-level domain (ccTLD) for Somalia is .so.
-It was officially relaunched on 1 November 2010 by .SO Registry, which is regulated by the nation's Ministry of Posts and Telecommunications.
+It was officially relaunched on 1 November 2010 by.SO Registry, which is regulated by the nation's Ministry of Posts and Telecommunications.

 In November 2013, following a Memorandum of Understanding signed with Emirates Post in April of the year, the federal Ministry of Posts and Telecommunications officially reconstituted the Somali Postal Service (Somali Post).
 In October 2014, the ministry also relaunched postal delivery from abroad.